8 Best LSAT Prep Books (2022)

 Our list of the best LSAT Prep Books can get you started on the right road.
 They’ll outline problems, give you space to practice, and some even include online tests you can take to test your mettle.
 Let’s take a look.

 - The Best LSAT Prep Book – Our Official List

-- 1. The Princeton Review’s Cracking the LSAT Premium
+- 1. Princeton Review LSAT Premium Prep, 28th Edition

 - 2. Kaplan’s LSAT Unlocked 2018-2019: Proven Strategies For Every Question Type + Online

 - 6. Introducing the LSAT: The Fox Test Prep Quick & Dirty LSAT Primer

 - 7. The LSAT Tutor: LSAT Prep Books 2021-2022: Includes Official LSAT Practice Test

 - 8. 10 Actual, Official LSAT PrepTests Volume VI: (PrepTests 72–81)